-I teach algebra- and calculus-based Introductory Physics (PHYS 211,212 and 241), Astronomy (ASTR 161), Electricity and Magnetism (PHYS 242), Mathematical Physics (PHYS 307), and a seminar course called Physics and Metaphysics (TSEM 102).
+I have taught algebra- and calculus-based Introductory Physics (PHYS 211,212 and 241), Astronomy (ASTR 161), Electricity and Magnetism (PHYS 242), Mathematical Physics (PHYS 307), and a seminar course called Physics and Metaphysics (TSEM 102).
 In 2018, I revived a long-dormant course at Towson University: Introduction to General Relativity and Cosmology (PHYS 411, pictured above).
-Among the visitors to drop in on this class was Towson university President Kim Schatzel!
+Among the visitors to drop in on this class was Towson university President Kim Schatzel.

 My newest course is Thermodynamics and Statistical Mechanics (PHYS 352/552), which I have revamped with the help of department operations manager Trevor Lowing.
 In 2019, we took the students on a day-long field trip to Delaware’s Wilmington & Western Railroad (pictured above).
 For 2021 and 2022, we switched from steam trains to steam ships.
 With the help of funding from Towson’s BTU program, we visited the engine room of one of the last two World War II Liberty Ships still in operation, Baltimore’s S.S.
 John W. Brown (see 2021 news story and 2022 video feature).
 In the future, I plan to expand this field trip to include also the world’s first nuclear-powered merchant ship, the N.S.
 Savannah.